zxsecurity/tardgps/README.md

 #tardgps
-tardgps is a tool which will move the boardcase time of GPS backwards to a preset time in the configuration file.
+tardgps is a tool which will move the boardcast time of GPS backwards to a preset time in the configuration file.
 This will be a conference talk at [Kiwicon 2016](https://kiwicon.org/the-con/talks/#e225).
-A hint when running set the local OS time to UTC as it will make things simpiler.
+A hint when running set the local OS time to UTC as it will make things simpler.

 ##Requirements
 1. A GPS Device that will talk to [GPSd](http://www.catb.org/gpsd/)